 Social Media Claim

-Muhammad is not Australia’s No1 baby boy name
+Muhammad is not Australia’s number one baby boy name

 The Facebook post from June 26 2019, claimed to show a list of the top boys names in Australia as aired on Channel Nine’s Today Extra program.